 Due to the difficulty of manually programming Seidel-style stencil operators, the matrix-based representation is usually preferred, especially in the case of implicit solvers.
-For example, the High Performance Conjugate Gradient (HPCG) Benchmark~\cite{hpcg}, which is a widely recognized effort for ranking HPC systems including supercomputers, generates a synthetic partial differential equation and solves it through preconditioned conjugate-gradient iterations.
-As a benchmark adopted by nearly all top-level supercomputers, it represents a wide range of real-world applications needs.
-It explicitly prohibits exploiting the sparsity pattern, thus forbidding matrix-free approaches, indicating their concern that real applications require generic optimization methods instead of one ad-hoc optimization after another.
-It turns out such prohibition limits the performance drastically.
+For example, the High Performance Conjugate Gradients (HPCG) Benchmark \cite{hpcg}, a widely recognized effort for ranking top-level supercomputers, enforces sparse matrices and forbids matrix-free approaches in its valid implementations, indicating their concern about the generality of operator implementations.
+However, it turns out such prohibition limits performance drastically.
 It is reported that implementing the HPCG computation in a matrix-free form significantly improves the performance, by $4.67\times$ on the New Sunway supercomputer \cite{newsw-hpcg}.
-When possible, HPC researchers still seek matrix-free approaches even for implicit approaches, e.g., the 2016 Gordon Bell Prize winner \cite{gb16} designed and manually implemented a geometry-based pipelined ILU method that maps the data dependency to hardware-supported inter-core communication, which is a case for further optimizing with the sparsity pattern in hand.
+When possible, HPC researchers still seek matrix-free approaches even for implicit approaches, e.g., the 2016 Gordon Bell Prize winner \cite{gb16} designed and manually implemented a geometry-based ILU that maps the dependence to hardware-supported inter-core communication.

 To this end, we seek a solution so that: \ding{182} the Seidel-style operators are naturally enabled, resolving the coverage issue of stencil DSLs; \ding{183} the construction of linear problems is easy for users, resolving the programmability issue of the matrix-based approach; \ding{184} the matrix-free property is retained at runtime, resolving the performance issue of the matrix-based approach.
 These challenges lead us to a new DSL working with sparse matrices but compiled into generalized stencils.